AngelJumbo/lavat/README.md

 ```

 ### Arch Linux
-Lavat is also available on the AUR.
-Install it with your favourite AUR-helper
+Lavat is also available on the AUR [here](https://aur.archlinux.org/packages/lavat-git).
+Install it with your favourite AUR-helper or manually.
 ```
 $ paru -S lavat-git
 ```